Ben-bit-code/Study-Spark/README.md

 not only provided satisfactory responses for users, but did so at only 2GB of ram and high CPU usage.
 To overcome the GUI freeze, I ran the GUI on the main thread while the model ran in a different worker thread.
+Prompts given to the model are synthetic.
 ## How to use this project
 To modify and install this project manually you need the following installed:
 -	Visual Studio (Desktop Development with C++ workload)